 How's the Space?

-If there's a weakness to the A5 interior, it's backseat room.
+If there's a weakness to the Audi A5 interior, it's backseat room.
 The car's low-slung proportions make it a tight squeeze back there, and while there's enough space to navigate the legroom issues if both passengers collaborate, the larger issue is headroom.
 The roof fed into the rear window right where my head sat (I'm 5-foot-11), impeding headroom.
 I had to slouch a bit to feel comfortable and not worry about the top of my head bonking the glass if we hit an unexpected bump.

 Trunk volume is 11.6 cubic feet, slightly below the A4 sedan's 13.0 cubic feet.
 While the cargo area isn't very tall, it is deep, so it swallows up luggage nicely.
-Dropping two segments of the 40/20/40-split backseat also allowed me to fit three golf bags in back, which nicely matched the number of occupants who could still fit inside.
+Dropping two segments of the 40/20/40-split rear-seat also allowed me to fit three golf bags in back, which nicely matched the number of occupants who could still fit inside.

 Safety and Driver Aids